TPARTADD

 Manual Mode

-# Manual mode: bind resources explicitly before issuing the instruction.
+# Manual mode: resources must be bound explicitly before issuing the instruction.

 # Optional for tile operands: